subsite/git-cheatsheet/README.md

 Wouldn't it be nice to have the changes you've made to the database included in the commit?
 One way is to dump the schema to a file in a pre-commit hook.
 (PostgreSQL shown here, for MySQL, look into the command `mysqldump --no-data`)

+For a more manageable dump, you could use a script to split the dump into chunks by database object.
+This one here, for instance: https://github.com/subsite/misc-scripts/blob/master/split_pgdump.php

 Save the following in your repo as `.git/hooks/pre-commit` (or add to it if it exists):
 ```sh
 #!/bin/sh